GLIGEN: Open-Set Grounded Text-to-Image Generation

 \section{Experiments}

-We evaluate our model's grounded text2img generation in both the closed-set and open-set settings, ablate its components, and show extensions to image prompt and keypoint grounded generation.
+We evaluate our model's boxes grounded text2img generation in both the closed-set and open-set settings, and show extensions to other grounding modalities.
 We conduct our main quantitative experiments by building upon a pretrained LDM on LAION~\cite{LAION-400M}, unless stated otherwise.